SaadiIftikhar/Mercari/README.md

 ### Node.js and npm

-1. Download and install Node.js minimum `Node.js 18+` from the official website: https://nodejs.org/
+1. Download and install Node.js `Node.js 18+` from the official website: https://nodejs.org/
 2. npm (Node Package Manager) will be bundled with your Node.js installation.
 Verify the installation by running `npm -v` in your terminal.
 This should print the installed npm version.

 ## Setting Up Playwright